Paddington tube station (Bakerloo, Circle and District lines)

-Paddington is a London Underground station served by the Bakerloo, Circle and District lines.
+Paddington is a London Underground station in Paddington, London.
 It is located on Praed Street to the south of Paddington mainline station and has entrances from Praed Street and from within the mainline station.
-On the Bakerloo line the station is between Warwick Avenue and Edgware Road and on the Circle and District lines it is between Bayswater and Edgware Road.
-It is in London Fare Zone 1.
+This station is served by three lines: Bakerloo, Circle and District.
+On the Bakerloo line, the station is between Warwick Avenue and Edgware Road stations.
+On the Circle line and the Edgware Road branch of the District line, it is between Bayswater and Edgware Road stations.
+It is in London fare zone 1.

-The station is in two parts: sub-surface platforms, opened in 1868 and deep-level platforms, opened in 1913.
+The station is in two parts: sub-surface platforms, opened in 1868, and deep-level platforms, opened in 1913.
 It is one of two separate Underground stations of the same name.
 The other station, to the north of the mainline station, is served by the Circle and Hammersmith & City lines.
 Although shown on the London Underground map as a single station, the two stations are not directly linked and interchange between them is via the concourse of the mainline station.